 This film was successfully reissued worldwide numerous times; some claim it was the first ever re-released film.
 In the 1938 reissue, several scenes of excessive violence and sex were cut to comply with the Production Code enforced in 1934.
 Though many of the censored scenes were restored by Janus Films in 1971 (including the censored sequence in which Kong peels off Fay Wray's clothes), one deleted scene has never been found, shown publicly only once during a preview screening in San Bernardino, California in January 1933.
 It was a graphic scene following Kong shaking four sailors off the log bridge, causing them to fall into a ravine where they were eaten alive by giant spiders.
 At the preview screening, audience members screamed and either left the theatre or talked about the grisly sequence throughout the subsequent scenes, disrupting the film.
 Said the film's producer, Merian C. Cooper, "It stopped the picture cold, so the next day back at the studio, I took it out myself."

 Scenes cut over the years of release and re-release: Kong chewing on the natives of the island; two scenes with Kong squashing one native each with his giant foot; the brontosaurus biting and throwing the men in the water; Kong putting a New Yorker in his mouth then throwing him down to the ground; a scene where Kong climbs a building, pulls out a sleeping woman with his giant hand, examines her, and when he finds it's not Ann Darrow, tosses her down to the sidewalk below; and, of course, Fay Wray's clothing being peeled off.
 The censor committee once stated that this was at least six minutes of editing.
-These scenes were all restored to the actual film in 1971.
-Of course, we still have yet to see the famous spider pit sequence has yet to be found--although the 2005 remake, King Kong (2005), we get an idea of what it was like.
+These scenes were all restored to the actual film in 1971, although the famous--or infamous--spider pit sequence has yet to be found--although the 2005 remake, King Kong (2005), gives an idea of what it was like.
 Also, the 2005 DVD release of the 1933 film has Peter Jackson's recreation of that scene.